hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 # The change to the API server configuration (above) should have triggered the kube-apiserver to restart
 # the kubea-apiserver should only show running time of a few seconds
-watch kubectl get pods --all-namespaces  | grep kube-apiserver
+kubectl get pods --all-namespaces  | grep kube-apiserver

 # automatically create PVs
 kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml